 Organizing Mistake No. 5

-Last but not least, let's talk about the mistake of bookcases that are crammed full of books and other stuff.
-Filling every shelf with books and magazines looks messy and cluttered.
+Last but not least, let's talk about CLUTTER.
+For example, a lot of people make the mistake of bookcases that are crammed full of books and other stuff.
+Filling every shelf with books and magazines looks messy.
 Instead of cramming every shelf to capacity, try displaying only the books you really love (and will re-read) so that you can add some decorative accessories and leave some empty space on each shelf.
 You can see what I mean with these IKEA pieces that I “hacked” to create the look below in my daughter's room.

 There you have it :) By avoiding these 5 common organizing mistakes, you will be well on your way to having a tidier looking house!